PaloAltoNetworks/pan-stix/README.md

 # Documentation

-SAPI and CLI script documentation are available at http://pan-stix.readthedocs.org/
+API and CLI script documentation are available at http://pan-stix.readthedocs.org/

 # Installation